 Business challenges such as quality of key management system, accuracy of internal assessments, accuracy of metrics and system deployment, reduction of production defects and risks.
 Third party testing provides optimum solution to help organizations improve their test processes.
 Trained and skilled professionals in the software testing sector perform the testing procedure in an appropriate manner, thereby reducing the chances of errors or other complexities while the software is implemented or used.
 Moreover, the third party testing company will have a specialized team that can handle any worst case scenario to improve the quality of the key management system software.

-The professionals will test the software on various platforms and browsers.
-Moreover, they can reduce the time taken for the entire testing cycle, which is very beneficial in case of an emergency or immediate requirement.
-The professional testing team will further ensure that every stage of third-party testing is performed accurately.
-This provides savings by using a third-party test infrastructure, eliminates the need to acquire and continuously operate a test bed, and avoids time and cost needed to train test engineers to gain expertise.
-Subsequent engagements by the same third party, whose value was verified by earlier engagements, become even more cost-effective and efficient.
+The software will be tested on various platforms and browsers by the professionals.
+Furthermore, they can reduce the time required for the entire testing cycle, which is extremely beneficial in the event of an emergency or urgent requirement.
+The professional testing team will also ensure that each stage of third-party testing is carried out correctly.
+This saves money by utilising a third-party test infrastructure, eliminates the need to acquire and maintain a test bed, and avoids the time and money required to train test engineers to gain expertise.
+Subsequent engagements with the same third party, the value of which has been validated by previous engagements, become even more cost-effective and efficient.

 A third party functional test should verify that an implementation of cryptographic function operates correctly in the KMS system.
 A functional test might determine that a cryptographic algorithm implementation correctly computes the cipher text from the plaintext, given the key.